Millions of people visit various websites on the web every day. No matter where they come from, they have some common habits.

 What is the Bounce Rate?

-The bounce rate is defined as the percentage of visitors visits your website and leaves without interacting further with your site.
-The interaction might be clicking a link, visiting another page of your website, filling a form, make some purchases, etc.
+The bounce rate is defined as the percentage of visitors who visit your website and leaves without interacting further with your site.
+The interaction might be clicking a link, visiting another page of your website, filling in a form, make some purchases, etc.

 If you have installed Google Analytics on your website to measure website visitors’ behaviors then you can find the bounce rate metrics there.
 This shows in percentage.

 The overview section under Audience inside Google Analytics shows the site-wide bounce rate.
 You can also check the bounce rate of a single page.